NYC Disability Insurance Fraud Lawyers

 First Degree Disability Fraud – Any fraudulent act with a value greater than $1 million falls under this category and is a class B non-violent felony.
 As such, a conviction carries a maximum prison term of up to 25 years.

 As the above penalty schedule indicates, New York takes disability insurance fraud very seriously and will actively investigate any suspected incidences.
-For this reason, it may be in your best interests to consult an attorney as soon as possible, if you suspect you’re under investigation.
+For this reason, it may be in your interests to consult an attorney as soon as possible, if you suspect you’re under investigation.
 Even where you may not have knowingly committed any wrongdoing, an attorney experienced in this area of law can help ensure your rights are protected.
 Additionally, your legal advocate can help make certain you continue to receive benefits for which you’re legally entitled.
 As is true of most legal matters, disability insurance fraud charges aren’t something you should attempt to handle on your own.

 Mar 31, 2020